alexeylysenko/CryptFileDevice/README.md

 2) WebViewWithCryptFileDevice - show how to display the user's encrypted content (image).

-You can find the docker image is ready to build & run CryptFileDeviceExample without any additional preparations [here](https://github.com/alexeylysenko/docker_ubuntu_qt)
+You can find the docker image ready to build & run CryptFileDeviceExample without any additional preparations [here](https://github.com/alexeylysenko/docker_ubuntu_qt)

 ## Contact